1h4a/pthy-source/README.md

 It's intended to draw images and video, but hey.
 It's open source.
 You can force it to render anything.

+**This project is discontinued.
+I will not be maintaining it anymore, but I am thinking about making a re-work also with 3D models in the future.**

 **To use PTHY's code in your own projects, provide proper credit referencing the github page. eg. 'Using code from PTHY (github.com/y3i/pthy-source)' Additionally, you must credit all used libraries or other external used projects as stated in this repository.**

   **Installation:**